atik107/Database-Project/README.md

-# 🏥 Hospital Management System – DBMS Project
+# 🏥 Hospital Management System – RDBMS Project

 ## 📌 Project Description
 This project is a comprehensive **Database Management System (DBMS)** for a hospital, built using **Oracle SQL** and **PL/SQL**.
 It manages patients, doctors, medicines, billing, and their relationships, automating critical processes like billing and stock updates through triggers and stored procedures.